KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 The instrumentation code needs to know which elements of a descriptor array have been written, so that it can tell if one is used that has not been written.

+Note that currently, VK_DESCRIPTOR_TYPE_INLINE_UNIFORM_BLOCK_EXT validation is not working and all accesses are reported as valid.

 ## GPU-Assisted Validation Options